 A job in UI design offers plenty of variety and will require you to wear many hats.
 Of course, UI designers need a keen visual eye, but the psychological aspect is not to be underestimated.
 To design user-friendly interfaces, you need to understand how people work – and how each visual, interactive element shapes their experience.

 Hopefully you now have a clear idea of what a UI designer does.
 Still not sure if a career in UI is right for you?
-Sign up to our UI design course and find out!
+Sign up to our UI Design Program and find out!